Introduction to Life Coaching – LIFC 501

 For the case study assignment, the student will write a 5–7 page case study paper (with title, abstract, and reference pages.)
 At least 4 scholarly references from within the past 7 years are required.
 For this written assignment, the student will identify 2 challenging transitions that people often go through at some point in their lives and explain how a coach could help individuals through such transitions.
 The student will also address how the topics and approaches covered will impact the student’s coaching ministry/business as well as the student’s personal life.

-The student will complete 2 quizzes that are cumulative and cover the material presented in the lecture presentations and class readings in the weekly modules of Blackboard.
+The student will complete 2 quizzes that are cumulative and cover the material presented in the lecture presentations and class readings in the weekly modules of Canvas.
 Quiz: Miderm covers presentation materials from Weeks 1–4 as well as the Webb text.
 The Quiz: Final covers presentation materials from Weeks 5–8 as well as the Blackaby & Royall text.
 Each quiz is open book/open notes and 25 multiple-choice questions.
 Both quizzes are timed and need to be completed within the allotted 60 minute time-frame.
 Points will be deducted for the student going beyond the allotted 60 minute time-frame.